MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP29 - “Sleepovers with GameCube Games” with 8-Bit Music Theory.md

 URL: https://maxfrequency.net/2023/07/14/mfp-29/
 permalink: 2023/07/14/mfp-29/
 ---
+# MFP29 - “Sleepovers with GameCube Games” with 8-Bit Music Theory

 8-Bit Music Theory stops and bops on by to edutain Max on the musician behind the theory and explore the journey of making a GameCube jazz fusion album.

 <audio controls>